What is Victoza (Liraglutide)?

 This medication comes in a prefilled injection pen that is used once daily.
 The injection is administered subcutaneously in the upper arm, thigh, or abdomen, and the injection site should be rotated for each administered dose to avoid irritation or damage to the skin.

-Patients will also be advised of the appropriate changes needing to be made to their dietary habits and exercise regimen while using this medication.
+Patients should be advised of the appropriate changes needing to be made to their dietary habits and exercise regimen while using this medication.

 These prefilled injection pens should be stored in refrigeration and kept between the temperatures of 36°F(2°C) and 46°F (8°C) until being used for the first time.
 Once the pen has been opened and is ready for use, it may be stored at room temperature between 59°F (15°C) and 86°F (30°C) or stored back in the refrigerator for a maximum of 30 days, after which it will need to be disposed of properly.